heptarch/heptarch.github.io/projects.md

 You might conclude pessimistically that Bell's mandate of substances---to build a nation-wide telecommunications infrastructure---and the freedom and money that came with it, are basically unrepeatable.
-I'm not sure I buy it.
+But I'm not sure I buy it.
 Or rather: I'm not sure anyone else wants to.
 Big Tech doesn't like the ROI on Nobel Prizes, and for that matter, neither does Small Tech, whose heterogenous landscape of startups